Samar, Ukraine: History

 A city with the name Samar (now known as Old Samar) has existed from the end of the 17th century.
 The Cossacks abandoned the town in 1688 when Russia built the Bohorodytska Fortress in the city.
 Soon after, the former inhabitants of the Old Samar founded another settlement named Samar upstream the Samara River.
 In 18th-century documents, the city is also named Samarchyk, Novoselytsia or Palanka.
-The town was the administrative center of the Samar Palanka (province) of the Zaporozhian Cossacks.
+The town was the administrative center of the Samara Palanka (province) of the Zaporozhian Cossacks.

 In 1777, a town named Yekaterinoslav, meaning "the glory of Catherine" (after Russian empress Catherine II), was built on the location.
 The site was badly chosen – spring waters transformed the city into a bog.
 The surviving settlement was in 1794 renamed to Novomoskovsk.
 The city name Yekaterinoslav was given to current Dnipro.